MartinBies/MartinBies.github.io/_posts/2019-04-06-I support encryption.md

 comments: false
 ---

-You can find details on how to contact me [keybase](https://keybase.io/martinbies).
+You can find details on how to contact me at [keybase](https://keybase.io/martinbies).

 <!--You can do bullet points like this
 * a